apostrophecms/starter-kit-astro-apollo-assembly/README.md

 **What it does:** Maps subdomains like `dashboard.localhost` and `company1.localhost` to your local machine (`127.0.0.1`).

-**Why you need it:** While Chrome automatically resolves all subdomains of `localhost` to your computer, other browsers and Cypress tests require explicit entries in your hosts file.
+**Why you need it:** While Chrome automatically resolves all subdomains of `localhost` to your computer, other browsers require explicit entries in your hosts file.

-**For Mac users:** Even when using Chrome, if Cypress tests fail with `getaddrinfo ENOTFOUND`, you need to configure your hosts file.

 Add these lines to `/etc/hosts`: